d-tatianin/BLogger/README.md

 -   `{tag}` -> logger tag(name).
 -   `{msg}` -> the message itself.

-After you've decided on your pattern you can set it by calling `set_pattern(const std::string& pattern)`.
+After you've decided on your pattern you can set it by calling `set_pattern(string pattern)`.

 Here's an example of an interesting pattern `"[{ts}][{tag}]\n[{lvl}] -> {msg}\n"`, which looks like this:
 ![alt-text](https://i.ibb.co/w0yfBcL/BLogger.png)

 ---
 ### - Logging your messages
--   `log(level lvl, std::string message)` -> Logs the message with a given level.
+-   `log(level lvl, string message)` -> Logs the message with a given level.
--   `log(level lvl, std::string formattedMsg, Args ... args)` -> Logs the formatted message with a given level.
+-   `log(level lvl, string formattedMsg, Args ... args)` -> Logs the formatted message with a given level.

 ### - The following redundant member functions are also available with the same overloads as `log()`, however, don't require a level argument
 -   `trace(...)` -> Logs the given message with logging level `trace`.